How Seth Meyers Nailed The Toughest Awards Show Monologue In Years

 A special #GoldenGlobes edition of #JokesSethCantTell. pic.twitter.com/FE6aoewFrE— Late Night with Seth Meyers (@LateNightSeth) January 8, 2018

-Jessica Chastain criticised Hollywood’s habit of pairing, let’s say, “ageing” men with wildly youthful women.
-Proud LGBTQIA advocate Billy Eichner, who often took shots at Kevin Spacey on his cancelled Hulu gem Difficult People, criticised Spacey’s pedophilia accusations, and Issa Rae dragged Tinsel Town’s ingrained racism.
+Jessica Chastain criticized Hollywood’s habit of pairing, let’s say, “aging” men with wildly youthful women.
+Proud LGBTQIA advocate Billy Eichner, who often took shots at Kevin Spacey on his canceled Hulu gem Difficult People, criticized Spacey’s pedophilia accusations, and Issa Rae dragged Tinsel Town’s ingrained racism.
 To cap the entire bit, former Golden Globe host Amy Poehler playfully reclaimed her wine and poked fun at white guy Meyers for thinking she even needed him to set her up for a joke in the first place.
 The Parks And Rec star’s eventual Call Me By Your Name joke — the peach said that infamous scene was “the pits!” — proves Poehler was right.

 Past a wonderful altered version of “Jokes Seth Can’t Tell,” there was the host’s necessary decision to mention entertainment’s largest alleged predators by name.
 There were no vague allusions here — only true call-outs.
 Meyers predicted Harvey Weinstein may be the first “In Memoriam” addition to get booed after his death and compared Woody Allen to the disgusting sea monster of The Shape Of Water… without any of the romantic appeal.